 What is shared ownership?

-Shared ownership is a government-supported program that enables individuals to buy a portion of a property, usually ranging from 10% to 75%, while paying rent on the remaining share.
-This scheme facilitates more affordable access to homeownership.
+Shared ownership is a government-supported scheme that enables individuals to buy a portion of a property, usually from 10% to 75%, while paying rent on the remaining share.
+It is designed to make home ownership more accessible.

 How is SDLT calculated on shared ownership properties?

-SDLT is calculated based on the value of the share purchased as well as the total market value of the property.
-Buyers may opt to pay SDLT on either the full market value upfront or in stages.
+SDLT is calculated based on the share purchased and the total market value of the property.
+Buyers can usually choose to pay SDLT on the full market value upfront or pay on the share and potentially pay more later when staircasing.

 What is a market value election?